-Other courts have looked at specific programs to decide whether HIV-positive incarcerated people are qualified.121 For more information on segregation (separation) of HIV-positive incarcerated people from the general population, and other issues of special interest to HIV-positive incarcerated people, see Chapter 26 of the JLM, "Infectious Diseases: AIDS, Hepatitis, Tuberculosis, and MRSA in Prison."
+Other courts have looked at specific programs to decide whether HIV-positive incarcerated people are qualified.
+For more information on the segregation (separation) of HIV-positive incarcerated people from the general population, and other issues of special interest to HIV-positive incarcerated people, see JLM, Chapter 26, "Infectious Diseases: AIDS, Hepatitis, Tuberculosis, MRSA, and COVID-19 in Prisons."